Maui Real Estate Blog

 If you have your eye on something bigger, this property offers additional development opportunity.
 The owners recently obtained a certified shoreline and the SMA exemption to modify the existing home and add a second dwelling.
-This property is offered for $2,950,000.
-Contact The Maui Real Estate Team to arrange a showing or for additional information.
+This property is no longer listed for sale.
+Contact The Maui Real Estate Team for assistance with other properties in the Kuau Point and Paia Areas.

 Maui Real Estate Blog